anpospisil/watari/README.md

 ## Introduction

 Hello There!
 This is a re-design of the website [watari.ca](https://www.watari.ca/) a counselling and support services organization based out of Vancouver.
 In 2019, I collaborated with 4 other students across 4 time-zones to complete this project as the final requirement to graduate McMaster University's Web Development program.
-Please, keep in mind that this is a high-fidelity prototype, not all links will work as desired.
+Please, keep in mind that this is a high-fidelity prototype and not all links will work as desired.

 *the original site has since been updated, but the content is the same.